-Brought on by a condition known as Chronic Venous Insufficiency (CVI), varicose veins can cause aching, tiredness and contribute to restless leg and other symptoms—whether they are visible or not.
+Brought on by a condition known as Chronic Venous Insufficiency (CVI), varicose veins can cause aching, tiredness, restless leg syndrome, and other symptoms—whether they are visible or not.
 Use our symptom checker to see how we can help you.

 Varicose veins are just the tip of the iceberg.

 A common myth is that you don’t have bulging veins, you don’t have vein problems.
 The truth is, bulging veins are just the tip of the iceberg- a sign that a larger problem is lurking underneath.
 An ultrasound can reveal veins beneath the surface that can cause symptoms.

 When valves weaken, gravity wins.